The Office of Undergraduate Research (OUR) offers partial funding for undergraduate students to support original research or creative work.

 Applicant Priority and Restrictions

-An applicant has priority if she or he has not received prior funding from OUR, within the same academic year.
+An applicant has priority if he/she has not received prior funding from OUR, within the same academic year.

 The grant support is awarded to a research or creative project, not an individual.
 Therefore, if a group of several members are giving the same presentation, or working on the same project, the entire group will have to share the financial support.
 That is why it may be a good idea to select a maximum of two members to travel for the presentation.